Woburn Wills Attorney

 - It must be signed by the testator or by someone under the testator’s direction

-- It must be written (not spoken), unless the testator is on active military duty or is a mariner at sea
+- It must be written (not spoken) unless the testator is on active military duty or is a mariner at sea

 What Happens if You Die Without a Will?

 If you die without a will (“intestate”), your property will be distributed according to state laws rather than according to your personal wishes.
 If you’re married, your spouse will inherit everything unless you have children or living parents.
 The stipulations concerning which relatives will receive what percentage of your inheritance will be followed.
 The state will seek out distant relatives if no close ones are found.
 If no relatives, however distant, can be located when you die, the state will take your property.
-If a relative of yours has died intestate, you’ll need a skilled, knowledgeable will and trust attorney to assist you to ensure you receive all assets you’re entitled to.
+If a relative of yours has died intestate, you’ll need a skilled, knowledgeable will and trust attorney to assist you in ensuring you receive all assets you’re entitled to.

 Ways to Prevent Your Will from Being Contested